 Nevertheless, destinations like Hawaii, Australia, the Arabian Peninsula, and even the Mediterranean have cacti that were imported by humans.
-These cacti were brought in for natural agricultural fencing, ornamental landscape use, or farming for prickly pear cactus.
+These cacti were brought in for natural agricultural fencing, ornamental landscape use, or farming for prickly pear cacti.

 Fun Tip: Cactus and succulent lovers must go on The Saguaro Adventurer Scavenger Hunt while visiting Tucson.